 National Ambassador for Young People's Literature

-Walter Dean Myers is the third National Ambassador for Young People’s Literature, appointed by Librarian of Congress James H. Billington in January 2012.
-Myers will serve in the position through 2013.
-He succeeds Katherine Paterson, who served in 2010-2011, and Jon Scieszka, who served in 2008-2009.
-The award-winning Myers has chosen “Reading Is Not Optional” as the theme for his platform.
+Kate DiCamillo is the fourth National Ambassador for Young People’s Literature, appointed by Librarian of Congress James H. Billington in January 2014.
+DiCamillo will serve in the position through 2015.
+She succeeds Walter Dean Myers, who served in 2012-2013; Katherine Paterson, who served in 2010-2011; and Jon Scieszka, who served in 2008-2009.
+The award-winning DiCamillo has chosen “Stories Connect Us” as the theme for her platform.

 Read.gov presents a sampling of suggested books that will spark the imagination and transport readers to new and exciting places.
 Look for these books in your local library.
 The books supplement the online resources in the American Memory website.
 Following each list is a link to the corresponding online resources.